huggingface/huggingface_hub/docs/source/en/guides/integrations.md

 #### Config

 [`ModelHubMixin`] handles the model configuration for you.
-It automatically checks the input values when you instantiate the model and serialize them in a `config.json` file.
-This files has 2 advantages:
+It automatically checks the input values when you instantiate the model and serializes them in a `config.json` file.
+This provides 2 benefits:
 1. Users will be able to reload the model with the exact same parameters as you.
 2. Having a `config.json` file automatically enables analytics on the Hub (i.e. the "downloads" count).

 But how does it work in practice?
-There are several rules applied to make the process as smooth as possible from a user perspective:
+Several rules make the process as smooth as possible from a user perspective:
 - if your `__init__` method expects a `config` input, it will be automatically saved in the repo as `config.json`.
 - if the `config` input parameter is annotated with a dataclass type (e.g. `config: Optional[MyConfigClass] = None`), then the `config` value will be correctly deserialized for you.
 - all values passed at initialization will also be stored in the config file.
 This means you don't necessarily have to expect a `config` input to benefit from it.